Your 49 Week Old Baby – Development, Milestones & Care

 - Encourage her to walk by gently taking her hands and pulling her to a standing position.
-This is an activity to make her comfortable with standing.
+This is an activity to get her comfortable while standing.

 - Play with different toys, like coloured rings moving along a tube or a picture book which has buttons that make noise.
-This is all to help your baby learn words and sounds and dexterity skills.
+This is all to help your baby learn words and sounds and improve dexterity.